Can something new emerge from the ashes of the centre-left?

 The other is that the centre-left took economic growth largely for granted.
 New Labour believed that if it could provide stable macroeconomic policy and an attractive location for investment then growth would follow.
 That might have been the case in the 90s.
 But it isn’t true in our new era of secular stagnation.
 We need supply-side socialism.

 I think it’s possible for there to be a left which is open, liberal, non-elitist and economically efficient.
 We might hope that such a new left will eventually emerge from the ashes of centre-leftism and populism.
-My fear, though, is that by the time this happens there will be a terrible lot of ashes.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+My fear, though, is that by the time this happens there will be a terrible lot of ashes.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.